Sacraments

 SaveSave

-Two pastors stand behind the communion table, holding bread and juice and saying the words of institution.
+Two pastors stand in a sanctuary behind the communion table, holding bread and juice.

 Home Communion